 Psychology Schools in New Mexico

-- There are 14 colleges and universities with psychology degree programs in New Mexico.
+- There are 14 not-for-profit colleges and universities with psychology degree programs in New Mexico.1

-- 5 schools provide a master’s or advanced degree in psychology.1
+- 6 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate: New Mexico Institute of Mining and Technology and New Mexico State University, Main Campus 46%1
+- Highest graduation rate*: New Mexico Institute of Mining and Technology 49%.1

-- Highest transfer-out rate: New Mexico Highlands University 33%1
+- Highest transfer-out rate*: University of the Southwest 38%.1